-Low-density polyethylene is most easily purchased from hardware/painting stores in large sheets (e.g., drop cloth or plastic tarp material; Figure 4-1) with thicknesses of 13 μ m (0.5 mil), 25 μ m (1 mil), 51 μ m (2 mil), 76 μ m (3 mil), depending on the user's need for strength (choose thicker) and desire for short deployment times (use thinner).
+Low-density polyethylene is most easily purchased from hardware/painting stores in large sheets (e.g., drop cloth or plastic tarp material; Figure 4-1) with thicknesses of 13 μ m (0.5 mil), 25 μ m (1 mil), 51 μ m (2 mil), 76 μ m (3 mil), depending on the user's need for strength (choose thicker) and desire for short deployment times (use thinner) (see Table 1-1).
 The sheet is cut into strips sized for the environment and frames/meshes to be used.

 An organic solvent cleaning sequence is then used to prepare the LDPE (Figure 4-1).
 In this process, the samplers are completely submerged in the solvent.
 This process ensures that extractable oligomers, plasticizers, and contaminating organic chemicals are removed from the LDPE prior to use.
 All extractions are performed sequentially in the same container.
-Methylene chloride is placed into the extraction vessel, and the LDPE strips are immersed in the container for an additional 24 hours, to allow time for diffusive transfers out of the LDPE (placing the samplers on an orbital mixer will speed this process).
+Methylene chloride is placed into the extraction vessel, and the LDPE strips are immersed in the container for 24 hours, to allow time for diffusive transfers out of the LDPE (placing the samplers on an orbital mixer will speed this process).
 The initial methylene chloride extract is discarded, and a second methylene chloride extraction is performed for 24 hours.
 The second methylene chloride extract is discarded and replaced by methanol in order to remove methylene chloride from the LDPE.
 Methanol immersion is also performed for 24 hours.
 The initial methanol extract is discarded and followed by a second methanol soak for 24 hours.
-Finally, the second methanol extract is discarded, and the LDPE undergoes three 24-hour soaks with high quality deionized water (within the same extraction vessel) to remove residual methanol from the LDPE.
+Finally, the second methanol extract is discarded, and the LDPE undergoes three 24hour soaks in the same extraction vessel with high quality water (e.g., free of DOC and HOCs) to remove residual methanol from the LDPE.
 The cleaned LDPE is stored in high quality deionized water in the extraction vessel until further processing.
+See Section 6 on the impregnation and use of PRCs prior to field use.